 - Frost completely cooled cake or cupcakes!
 Enjoy.

-Try this moist & delicious Vegan Gluten Free Chocolate Cupcake recipe.
+Try this moist & delicious Vegan Gluten Free Chocolate Cupcake recipe and this amazing Vegan Chocolate Cake.

 - This frosting recipe makes enough frosting for 12 cupcakes with medium high frosted tops.